 “Surtsey is a new island formed by volcanic eruptions in 1963-67.
 It has been legally protected from its birth and provides the world with a pristine natural laboratory.”
 UNESCO World Heritage Site

-After all, it’s not often that you can observe how life interacts and takes hold on a fresh piece of land.
-Keeping humans away during this fragile time can only be a good thing.
-In fact, since Surtsey popped out of the ocean back in 1963 it already has vegetation growing on its loose ground, seals sunbathing on its beaches and even a puffin colony using the jagged cliffs during mating season.
+After all, it’s not often that you can observe how life takes hold on a fresh piece of land.
+Keeping humans away is a good thing in our mind.
+Because of this, Surtsey already has vegetation growing on its loose ground.
+You can see seals sunbathing on its beaches.
+And even a puffin colony uses the jagged cliffs during mating season.
 It would appear that it doesn’t take much time for life to build a new home.

-UNESCO World Heritage Tour | Day 3 of 4
+UNESCO World Heritage Tour | Day 3

-Around 4000 people live on the largest island, Heimaey, which hosted another volcanic eruption in 1973 that almost destroyed the entire town.
+Around 4000 people live on the largest island of Heimaey.
+This nearby island hosted another volcanic eruption in 1973 that almost destroyed the entire town.
 It is from here that you can get a glimpse of Surtsey on a clear day.
-Hiking to the top of the still warm volcano, Eldfell, gives you views of Surtsey to the south and Eyjafjallajökull to the north.
-You can also opt for a speedboat tour around the island for an exhilarating addition to the day.
+Hiking to the top of the still warm volcano, Eldfell, gives you views of Surtsey to the south.
+And Eyjafjallajökull to the north.
+You can also jump on a speedboat tour around the island for an exhilarating addition to the day.

 Þingvellir National Park (2004) in the Golden Circle